xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-DEMOTE   Demotes the selection in an outline
+DEMOTE&nbsp;&nbsp;&nbsp;Demotes the selection in an outline

-PROMOTE   Promotes the selection in an outline
+PROMOTE&nbsp;&nbsp;&nbsp;Promotes the selection in an outline

 Return to [top](#H)